icgc-argo/argo-docs/docs/data-access/daco/daco-faq.md

 6. **What is a lay summary?**

    A lay summary describes your research project using lay language for the general public and it allows the public and broader scientific and clinical communities to understand the research and its goals, impact and applications.
-It should explain in plain language why you are asking the research question, what you expect to find out and how you will use your findings .
+It should explain in plain language why you are asking the research question, what you expect to find out and how you will use your findings.
 Please ensure to mention **ICGC Controlled Data** in your lay summary.
 Consult the [lay summary guide](/docs/data-access/daco/lay-summary-guide), which includes before and after examples of real lay summaries.
 If your application is approved, your applicant's name, institution, and scientific lay summary may be included in a public registry of projects that have been granted access to ICGC Controlled Data.

 7. **How can I add/remove Collaborators from my approved application?**